 - 1. Clean the turbopump exterior with a lint-free cloth and a little isopropanol. - 2.
-Replace the electronic drive unit as an independent unit. - 3.
-Replace the operating fluid reservoir as an independent unit. - 4.
+Replace the electronic drive unit in case of a defect. - 3.
+Replace the operating fluid. - 4.
 Pay attention to when the operating fluid must be changed. - 5.
-Change the operating fluid reservoir at least every 4 years. - 6.
+Replace the operating fluid at least every 4 years. - 6.
 Have Pfeiffer Vacuum Service replace the rotor bearing of the turbopump at least every 4 years. - Consult with Pfeiffer Vacuum Service about shorter maintenance intervals for extreme loads or impure processes. - 8.
-For all other cleaning, maintenance or repair work, contact the appropriate Pfeiffer Vacuum Service location.
+For all other cleaning, maintenance or repair work, contact the responsible Pfeiffer Vacuum Service Center.

-7.3 Replacing the operating fluid reservoir
+7.3 Changing the operating fluid